doina1234/genome_analysis_pipeline_update/README.md

    conda env create -f workflow/envs/<environment>.yml
    ```

-3. Eggnog Database: Follow Setup instructions eggnog-mapper documentation (https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v2.1.5-to-v2.1.12).
-I recommend to create a databases folder and add the eggnog-mapper-data folder in there.
-After a succesfull download, add the path to the databases in the `config.yaml file`, something like `path/databases/eggnog-mapper-data`.
+3. Eggnog database: Follow setup instructions eggnog-mapper documentation (https://github.com/eggnogdb/eggnog-mapper/wiki/eggNOG-mapper-v2.1.5-to-v2.1.12).
+I recommend creating a databases folder and adding the eggnog-mapper-data folder in there.
+After a successful download, add the path to the databases in the `config.yaml file`, something like `path/databases/eggnog-mapper-data`.

+4. Bakta database: If you want to use the bakta annotation tool (config.yaml: annotator: bakta), follow the bakta database setup instructions (https://github.com/oschwengers/bakta?tab=readme-ov-file#database) and add the path to the databases in the `config.yaml file`, something like `path/databases/bakta_db_full`.

-4. Anvi’o: It is recommended to test the installation of all required tools, but especially verifying that Anvi’o is correctly installed and functional by running its built-in test suites:
+5. Anvi’o: It is recommended to test the installation of all required tools, but especially verifying that Anvi’o is correctly installed and functional by running its built-in test suites:
    ```bash
    conda activate anvio-8
    anvi-self-test --suite mini